alesplat/Classification-of-pistachios/README.md

-# Classification of pistachio images with MATLAB
+# Classification of pistachio images

 The aim of the following project is to realize a deep learning architecture able to classify correctly two different species of pistachios with different characteristics that address different market types.
-MATLAB is the software used.
+Matlab is the software used.

 ## Data exploration